 Separate the eggs.
 Be careful not to get egg yolk in with the whites.
-Set the yolks aside.
+Set the whites aside.

 Beat the egg yolks until they are very light yellow and fluffy and thick, this takes about 3-5 minutes.
 Don't underbeat at this stage.
 Add sugar and salt and beat again.
 Stir in flours and flavorings.
 Set aside.